 - Remove from the refrigerator and pour into the bowl of an ice cream machine.
 Freeze according to the manufacturer’s instructions.
 After the ice cream is made, transfer to an airtight container.
 Cover tightly and freeze until ready to serve.

-My ice cream maker delivers a soft-serve consistency ice cream in approximately 30 minutes.
+Note: My ice cream maker delivers a soft-serve consistency ice cream in approximately 30 minutes.
 I would love to tell you exactly how long to freeze the finished product before serving, but hubby and I nearly finished the batch at this soft serve point.
 Therefore, there wasn’t enough left to estimate a required time in the freezer compartment of your refrigerator.
 If you like the idea of a soft serve consistency, you could certainly have the ice cream machine running while you finish your dinner.
 I have often done this with frozen yogurt during summer meals.